About the program

 - Targeted professional development workshops and training events.

-- Lifetime membership in the Society for Conservation Biology including subscriptions to Conservation Biology, Conservation Letters, and Conservation magazine.
+- Lifetime membership in the Society for Conservation Biology including subscriptions to Conservation Biology and Conservation Letters.